DorothyTamYiLing/GWarrange/documents/tutorials.md

 1) Plotting split kmers for visualising rearrangement boundaries

-No split kmer that indicated phenotype-associated rearrangement boundary was detected.
+No split kmer that indicated phenotype-associated rearrangement boundary is detected.

 2) Plotting intact kmers without N for visualising sequence content of rearrangement :

-Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (merging overlapping IS only) were plotted.
-Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000)
+Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (merging overlapping IS only) are plotted.
+Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) are used in the plot.

-Plot of intact kmers that show sequence rearrangements that are significantly associated with the PRN expression phenotype.
+Plots of intact kmers that show sequence rearrangements that are significantly associated with PRN expression phenotype.

 ![myNoNintactk_rev0fwd1](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/a7bd07cc-5538-4c01-a3a8-fa80152d3412)

 ![myNoNintactk_rev1fwd0](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/0d89d495-32a1-400e-a2a9-321bc436dbf0)

-Height of arrows corresponds to proporiton of case/control genomes.
+Height of arrows corresponds to proportion of case/control genomes.

 (Above: 7 intact kmers that are in forward orientation in half of PRN+ (1) genomes, as well as reverse in majority of PRN- (0) genomes;
 Below: 5 intact kmers that are in reverse orientation in half of PRN+ (1) genomes, as well as forward in majority of PRN- (0) genomes)